core-wg/href/draft-ietf-core-href.md

 scheme, authority, discard, path, query, fragment

+We refer to this as the *abstract form*, while the *interchange form* ({{cddl}}) has either two sections for scheme and authority or one section for discard, but never both of these alternatives.

-Each of these sections can be unset ("null"),
+Each of the sections in the abstract form can be unset ("null"),
 <!-- "not defined" in RFC 3986 -->
 except for discard,
 which is always an unsigned integer or `true`.
-If scheme and/or authority are non-null, discard must be `true`.
+If scheme and/or authority are non-null, discard is set to `true`.

-When ingesting a CRI Reference that is in the transfer form, those sections are filled in from the transfer form (unset sections are filled with null), and the following steps are performed:
+When ingesting a CRI Reference that is in interchange form, those sections are filled in from interchange form (unset sections are filled with null), and the following steps are performed:

-* If the array is entirely empty, replace it with `[0]`.
+* If the array is empty, replace it with `[0]`.
-* If discard is present in the transfer form (i.e., the outer array starts with true or an unsigned integer), set scheme and authority to null.
+* If discard is present in interchange form (i.e., the outer array starts with true or an unsigned integer), set scheme and authority to null.
-* If scheme and/or authority are present in the transfer form (i.e., the outer array starts with null, a text string, or a negative integer), set discard to `true`.
+* If scheme and/or authority are present in interchange form (i.e., the outer array starts with null, a text string, or a negative integer), set discard to `true`.

-Upon encoding the abstract form into the transfer form, the inverse processing is performed:  If scheme and/or authority are not null, the discard value is not transferred (it must be true in this case).
+Upon encoding the abstract form into interchange form, the inverse processing is performed:  If scheme and/or authority are not null, the discard value is not transferred (it must be true in this case).
 If they are both null, they are both left out and only discard is